Creating a Distributed Application

 This argument automatically sets the

 HOLOSCAN_UCX_SOURCE_ADDRESS environment variable if the worker address is a local IP address.
-Refer to this section for details.
+Refer to Environment Variables for Distributed Applications for details.

 The